WilliamWoha/csjournal/docs/Semester3/DSA/Topic09.rst

 *   Check if the Queue is full (Array based implementation only)
 *   Insert an item into the Queue (also called an Enqueue or Push operation)
 *   Remove an item from the Queue (also called a Dequeue or Pop operation)
+*   Return the item at the front of the Queue (also called a Peek operation)
 *   Clear the Queue
 | If you compare these operations to what we wrote for the List, you'll notice a lot of similarities and a few differences.
 Until the Insert operation, it's basically identical, but the Insert and Remove operations will NOT let the programmer control the position.
 All the programmer can do is Enqueue and Dequeue, otherwise they risk violating the rules of the Data Structure.
 A queue won't work the way it's designed to if the second item in line suddenly gets priority and is addressed over the first one.
 The rules must be followed.
 And yes there can be situations where the thing you're enqueueing *is* more important than what's already in the queue, but that's a different Data Structure called a Priority Queue.
 We're not dealing with that right now.
 |